Trinidad Moruga Scorpion

 A cult-status ghost pepper sauce with serious collector appeal.
 Use it in drops for chili, soups, or challenge situations — not as a table pour.

-View on Amazon ↗Gift flex
+View example ↗Gift flex

 Bravado Black Garlic Carolina Reaper